 “Reasons of wisdom keep secrets over the course of time, but, in the end, time will have to pour out its treasure before the eyes of the universal assembly.
 All the masks will fall and the happy Phariseeisms will bear the mark of an indelible infamy.”

-The judgment will extend to all of human history, which will be publicly unveiled to the greater glory of God.
+The judgement will extend to all of human history, which will be publicly unveiled to the greater glory of God.
 It will be the triumph of Divine Providence that over the course of history guides the destinies of men and nations in an invisible and impenetrable way.

-In the presence of this unappealable sentence, everyone gathered in the valley of Jehosaphat will proclaim the great word: Iustus es Domine, et rectum iudicium tuum – You are just, O Lord, and your judgment is full of equity.
+In the presence of this unappealable sentence, everyone gathered in the valley of Jehosaphat will proclaim the great word: Iustus es Domine, et rectum iudicium tuum – You are just, O Lord, and your judgement is full of equity.
 (Ps.
 118: 137)

 Jesus says that all the hairs of our head have been counted.
 (Lk.
 12:8) Even more so is it true that every one of our actions, even the smallest, is judged by God.
-But God is not only infinitely just, he is also infinitely merciful, and there is no divine judgment that is not devoid of mercy, just as there is no expression of divine mercy that is not without the most profound justice.
+But God is not only infinitely just, he is also infinitely merciful, and there is no divine judgement that is devoid of mercy, just as there is no expression of divine mercy that is without the most profound justice.
 Perhaps the most beautiful example of this embrace of justice and mercy is given to us in the great gift of the Sacrament of Penance.
 In this sacrament, in which the sinner is judged and absolved, the priest, who acts in persona Christi, exercises the judicial power of the Church but also exercises the maternal mercy of God, absolving us of our sins.
 The justice of God intervenes to reestablish order by means of the penance that the fault merits, and Divine Mercy manifests itself by means of the forgiveness of our sins by which God frees from eternal punishments.

 The chastisement of the nations